 No, you can work on a freelance marketplace temporary basis.
 Think of freelance platforms as a tool that can be used in a survival situation or until you start getting clients through your own website.
 Also, you can use their platforms when you have no marketing skills.

 But do not hang with them.
 Keep in mind that your main focus should be building your personal client source through your own website.

-As you may know that you will not get clients from your personal website as soon as you start.
+As you may know, you will not get clients from your personal website as soon as you start.
 It will definitely take some time.
-And in the meantime, you can work on freelance marketplaces part-time and consistently make improvements on your portfolio site.
+In the meantime, you can work on freelance marketplaces part-time and consistently make improvements to your portfolio site.